lukas/robot/README.md

 ## Wiring The Robot
 ### Sonar

-If you want to use the default sonar configuation
+If you want to use the default sonar configuation, wire like this:

-Left sonar trigger GPIO pin 23 echo 24
+- Left sonar trigger GPIO pin 23 echo 24
-Center sonar trigger GPIO pin 17 echo 18
+- Center sonar trigger GPIO pin 17 echo 18
-Right sonar trigger GPIO pin 22 echo 27
+- Right sonar trigger GPIO pin 22 echo 27

 You can modify the pins by making a robot.conf file.